Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Do you?" the Völva questioned him.
 "To seek the woes of this land, this stead, or the lead?"

-Ljörn didn't know what she was talking about.
+Confused, Ljörn didn't know what she was talking about.

 Then she looked into the sky and her eyes went blank.
 She began to talk in tongues, chanting some old language he never heard or read before.
-"Nerþuz, Þunraz, Wōðanaz, Frawjaz, geb mek witamaz þanei izwiz wissēz, jūz lētō mek auk spellą..."
+"Nerþuz, Þunraz, Wōðanaz, Frawjaz, jūz mek geb witamaz þanei izwiz wissēz, jūz mek lētō auk spellą!
+Jūz mek frōdī auk Lernas waiwanunz, auk jūz hes walanunz manō!"

-The Völva's voice deteriorated, becoming a ghastly whisper.
+The Völva's voice deteriorated, becoming more like the whisper of a raspy old man.
 She was now speaking cryptically, but this time, Ljörn understood.

 *Goblet one may find,*